A bill to save coal jobs, and for other purposes.

 Length: 32 pages

-This bill was introduced on September 18, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 18, 2013, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying